jharwell/sierra/docs/src/getting_started.rst

    Different platforms may require additional environments to be set.

 #.
-Learn SIERRA's runtime :ref:`ln-sierra-usage-runtime-exp-tree`.
+Learn SIERRA's runtime :ref:`usage/runtime-exp-tree`.
 When running,
    SIERRA will create a (rather) large directory structure for you, so reading the docs is worthwhile to understand what the structure means, and to gain intuition into where to look for the inputs/outputs of different stages, etc., without having to search exhaustively through the filesystem.

 #.
 Invoke SIERRA!
-Again, look at the :ref:`ln-sierra-usage-examples` for some
+Again, look at the :ref:`usage/examples` for some
    ideas.